Key takeaways

 Three Android 13 additions take a stock PiP from functional to polished. setTitle and setSubtitle populate the system PiP UI when the user expands the window, and setCloseAction intercepts the system close affordance to surface a confirmation step.

-Title and subtitle render on Android Auto and on the lock-screen PiP overlay too — populating them is free SEO for your in-app metadata.
+Title and subtitle render on Android Auto and on the lock-screen PiP overlay too — populating them is free metadata polish for a stock system surface.

 PiP for media playback (ExoPlayer / Media3)